sosiristseng/sosiristseng.github.io/content/blog/code/julia-design-patterns.md

 ## Delegation pattern

 This is a form of polymorphism via composition[^1].
-Use a new wrapper type to established packages to reuse their code at the cose of an additional layer of indirection.
+Use a new wrapper type to established packages to reuse their code at the cost of an additional layer of indirection.

 [^1]: https://stackoverflow.com/questions/54789937/what-is-delegation-in-julia